ZakBZD100/POPPStars-Attendance-App/README.md

 ---

-⚠️ The report is written in French, as required by the French academic system.”
+⚠️ The report is written in French, as required by the French academic system.

 ---